Novikov type inequalities for orbifolds: Abstract

 \section{Abstract}

-We show a natural extension of the Novikov numbers associated to the basic cohomology class of a closed $1$-form on an orbifold, thus proving corresponding Novikov inequalities for the compact case.
+We propose a natural extension of the Novikov numbers for the basic cohomology class of a closed basic $1$-form on a proper Lie groupoid of finitely generated type.
+As an application, we prove corresponding Novikov inequalities for compact orbifolds.